tivac/sync53/README.md

 ---
 Update Route53 the right way, with a text config file that you can version.
 Use your existing revision control & user permissions, then let the tool convert your human-understandable config into all the right AWS jargon.

+## :warning: :zap: :warning: This project is UNMAINTAINED :warning: :zap: :warning:

 ## Install

 ```